php-school/learn-you-php/exercises/time-server/problem/problem.md

 "YYYY-MM-DD hh:mm:ss"
 ```

-followed by a **newline** character.
+Followed by a **newline** character.
 Month, day, hour, minute and second must be *zero-filled* to 2 integers.
 For example:

 ```
 "2013-07-06 17:42:30"